Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Algebras of Degree 4

+Compare this result to the lower bound on the essential dimension of $\Alg_{p^n,p}$ given in Proposition \ref{Algpnp}.
 In \cite{Baek:2017}, it was shown that $4 \leq \operatorname{ed}(\operatorname{Alg_{4,4}}) \leq 5$.
-The main part of this paper, which was to prove the lower bound, is based on the invariant from \cite{Tignol:2006} that assigns a quadratic 4-fold Pfister form to any central simple algebra of degree 4 over a field of characteristic 2, which is hyperbolic if and only if the underlying algebra is cyclic.
+Here is a short explanation of this result: \begin{prop} The essential dimension and essential 2-dimension of $\operatorname{Alg}_{4,4}$ are at least 4 and at most 5. \end{prop} \begin{proof} There is the invariant from \cite{Tignol:2006} that assigns a quadratic 4-fold Pfister form to any central simple algebra of degree 4 over a field of characteristic 2, which is hyperbolic if and only if the underlying algebra is cyclic.
 If the essential dimension of $\operatorname{Alg}_{4,4}$ were $\leq 3$, that would produce a 4-fold Pfister form over a field of transcendence degree $\leq 3$ over an algebraically closed field.
-Such forms are always hyperbolic (because such fields are of cohomological 2-dimension $\leq 3$), and that would mean that every degree 4 algebra is cyclic.
+Such forms are always hyperbolic (because the $u$-invariant of such fields is at most $8$), and that would mean that every degree 4 algebra is cyclic.
 However, non-cyclic algebras of degree 4 exist (see \cite{Albert:1932}).
 Therefore, $\operatorname{ed}(\operatorname{Alg}_{4,4})\geq 4$.
-The upper bound for the essential dimension of $\operatorname{Alg}_{n,n}$ from \cite[Theorem 1.4]{GaribaldiGuralnick:2016} is $n^2-3n+1$, which for $n=4$ becomes 5.
+For $\operatorname{ed}_2(\operatorname{Alg}_{4,4})\geq 4$ it is enough to add that anisotropic quadratic 4-fold Pfister forms remain anisotropic under odd extensions.